Private Labs Are Fueling a New Coronavirus Testing Crisis

 Two days later, speaking alongside President Trump at CDC headquarters in Atlanta, Azar claimed there would be “up to 4 million tests available in the United States by the end of next week.”
 Then the president said: “Anybody that wants a test can get a test.
 That’s what the bottom line is.”
 That was not true then, and it is not true now.

 The net effect of these announcements was to raise hopes and, with them, demand for tests.
-Americans got the impression that hundreds of thousands of tests were actually available or would be soon.
+Americans got the impression that hundreds of thousands of tests were available or would be soon.
 They were not.
 And this put all of the nation’s laboratories in an impossible position.

 On the day of Trump’s CDC briefing, the country had conducted perhaps 2,000 tests total, according to our investigation for The Atlantic.
 Twenty-six days have elapsed since Azar first promised that “1 million tests” would soon come online, and 17 days have passed since his deadline for “up to 4 million tests” becoming available.
-Yet just today id the US cumulative test 1 million people for the coronavirus.
+Yet just today the U.S. passed 1 million cumulative people tested for the coronavirus.
 It is a major accomplishment and a testament to the thousands of labs and their workers across the country.
 But it is far short of the timeline that officials promised.

 And while testing has ramped up in absolute volume—the country is now doing roughly 100,000 tests a day—the United States still lags behind other hard-hit countries in per capita testing.
 In Italy and South Korea, roughly 800 of every 100,000 people have been tested for the virus.
 But in the United States, only about 320 of every 100,000 have been tested.
 Testing is also wildly uneven among states.
 While New York, Washington, and Massachusetts have experienced large outbreaks, they’ve also tested extensively.
 But in large states like Georgia and Texas (and of course California), the number of tests that have been completed remains troublingly small.

 The public-private partnership can work.
 In New York, the company BioReference Laboratories made the decision to bring up all available COVID-19 test assays, regardless of manufacturer, in the last week of February.
-“It was pretty clear at that time that the chance of this breaking open was pretty much certain,” Jon Cohen, executive chairman of BioReference, told us.
+“It was pretty clear at that time that the chance of this breaking open was pretty much certain,” Jon Cohen, the executive chairman of BioReference, told us.
 “It was just a matter of when and how big it was gonna be.”
-The company brought five different platforms for testing online, including Roche’s.
+The company brought online five different platforms for testing, including Roche’s.

 As BioReference scaled up, New York Governor Andrew Cuomo brokered a deal for it to provide testing capacity to the state.
 “To his credit, [he] actually reached out,” Cohen said.
-(The two men had a pre-existing relationship.)
+(The two men had a preexisting relationship.)
 Working with Northwell Health, the largest New York health-care provider, BioReference committed much of its processing capacity to the state.
-“The result of that is that we ended up being the lab that is doing all the drive-throughs of all of New York State, including New Rochelle,” Cohen said.
-He said his company’s turnaround times are 24-to-48 hours for outpatient testing and “within 24 hours” for hospitals.
+“The result of that is that we ended up being the lab that is doing all the drive-throughs of all of New York State,” Cohen said, “including New Rochelle,” the site of one of the most intense early outbreaks.
+He said his company’s turnaround times are 24 to 48 hours for outpatient testing and “within 24 hours” for hospitals.

 Read: A New York doctor’s warning